Running Reports

 Overview

-Reports in CustomBooks™ are located in the Reports menu .
-They are broken down by module and are available in the menu for modules included in your edition of CustomBooks™.
+Reports in CustomBooks™ are located in the Reports menu.
+They are broken down by module and are also available in the menu for modules included in your edition of CustomBooks™.

 Common Features Across Reports